dougdonohoe/ddpoker/README-DEV.md

 ```

 If you want to run the game using your personal servers, you'll need to set go
-to _Options -> Online -> Public Online Servers_ and check the **Enabled** checkbox and
+to _Options → Online → Public Online Servers_ and check the **Enabled** checkbox and
 enter the server information in the two fields.
 See below for details on running the
 servers.

 If you start `poker` with `enabled=true`, but your servers are not running, you may see a
-several second delay on startup as a connection attempt is made and freezes the UI until it times out.
+several-second delay on startup as a connection attempt is made and freezes the UI until it times out.

 ## Development